Whose baseline compiler is it anyway?: Experiments

 \subsection{Baseline shootout}

 Our next experiment compares the compile speed and code quality of baseline compilers listed in Figure~\ref{fig:baseline-tiers}.
 To gather compile times, we instrumented each engine to measure and report the time taken to compile each module, as well the number of input Wasm code bytes.
-We compute the compile time as the time taken \emph{per byte} of input code, which naturally normalizes across different function and benchmark sizes and also controls for lazy compilation\footnote{though engines in this study were configured to eagerly compile modules}.
-In both experiments, we normalize the results relative to \OurJit for each line item, which allows comparing short-running and long-running benchmark items unweighted.
+We compute the compile time as the time taken \emph{per byte} of input code, which naturally normalizes across different function and benchmark sizes\footnote{and also controls for lazy compilation, though engines in this study were configured to eagerly compile modules when possible.}.
+We normalize the results relative to \OurJit for each line item.

 Figure~\ref{fig:baseline-compile-time} displays the results of measuring compile time.
 The height of each bar represents the compile time per byte of input code normalized to \OurJit, averaged over the line items in each suite.
 The error bars represent the minimum and maximum of line items within each suite.
-The results show a clear standout: \engine{sm-base} is the fastest compiler; nearly 3\X faster than the others, and \engine{wazero} is 3\X to 4\X slower than the others.
-We were not able to run \engine{wasmnow} on all benchmarks, only Ostrich, where it appears to be faster than \engine{sm-base}. \OurJit is roughly on par with \engine{v8-liftoff} in compile speed, varying between 0.6\X the speed to 1.5\X the speed over different line items.
+We were not able to run \engine{wasmnow} on all benchmarks; it is clearly fastest on Libsodium and Ostrich.
+Besides WasmNow, \engine{sm-base} is the fastest compiler; nearly 3\X faster than the others, and \engine{wazero} is 3\X to 4\X slower than the others. \OurJit is roughly on par with \engine{v8-liftoff} in compile speed, varying between 0.6\X the speed to 1.5\X the speed over different line items.

-To measure code quality of compilers, we compare the execution time of benchmarks.
+To measure code quality of compilers, we compare the execution time of benchmarks relative to \OurJit.
 For this experiment, we use a more comprehensive measurement methodology that factors in VM startup and compilation.
-If necessary we configure their respective engine to \emph{only} a specific tier, and to disable on-disk caching of compiled code.
+If necessary we configure their respective engine to use \emph{only} a specific tier, and disable on-disk caching of compiled code.
 Figure~\ref{fig:baseline-execution-time} displays the results of our measurements.
-The work done by (and thus execution time of) individual line items varies considerably, so differences in speedup among line items is more stark.